-What will you do as a Certified Health Coach?
+What is a National Board-Certified Health Coach?

 Potential Job Titles for Health Coaches include: